Three bourbon whiskey bottles in a wooden barrel warehouse.

 The alcohol by volume (ABV) in bourbon typically spans from 40% to 50%, positioning it on the higher end of the spectrum in terms of alcohol content among distilled spirits.
 This ABV range is crucial as it significantly impacts the bourbon’s flavor profile, mouthfeel, and the overall drinking experience.
 According to regulations, bourbon must be distilled to no more than 80% ABV and must enter the aging process in charred oak barrels at no more than 62.5% ABV.

-This ensures a consistent quality standard across all bourbon varieties.
+Bourbon’s distillation process and bourbon’s regulatory bodies ensure a consistent quality standard across all bourbon varieties.
 The aging process not only enriches bourbon with its distinctive taste and aroma but also influences its final alcohol content, rendering each variety of bourbon unique in its essence.

 Typical range in percentage